yelkamel/flutter_login_funnel/README.md

 onFinish |   `AuthCallback`     | <sub> When the the user is logged in If you use Auth stream strategy this is no needed.
 And It give the user login information (name, email, password, creationOrNot).</sub>
 onAuthSubmit | `AuthCallback` | <sub>Where you have to call your Authentification service provider with the email/password (and name if it's a registration) if the provider doesn't accept you can return false to stop the tunnel otherwise true Tips: don't forget to popup a snackbar to explain why the provider didn't accepte.</sub>
 onLogin |   `AuthCallback`     | <sub>Called when the user hit the submit button when in login mode.</sub>
-onEmailValidation | `Function` | <sub>this validation function is to validate the email if it's return false it's will don't go next.</sub>
-onPasswordValidation |   `Function`     | <sub>this validation function is to validate the password if it's return false it's will don't go next.</sub>
-onNameValidation | `Function` | <sub>this validation function is to validate the name if it's return false it's will don't go next.</sub>
+onValidation | `Function` | <sub>this validation function is to validate the steps if it's return false it's will don't go next.</sub>
 loadingWidget | `Widget` | <sub>This widget will be show when it's loading state.</sub>
 backWidget | `Widget` | <sub>This widget will be show as back button.</sub>
 titleBuilder | `Builder` | <sub>This will be show in the top for each step.</sub>